 - In a few seconds, she has identified a chain of correlation: stalled calls > PIE > Retransmissions > Data retransmissions on a network path.
 The next step is to identify where in the network these retransmissions are occurring.
 She switches over to the Network Dashboard, and looks for network links with high PIE scores.
 She sees the PIE scores on two links are 59 (much higher than any other links).
 Both of these links are used by ECom-Tier1 and Ecom-Tier2 to connect with Order-Tier through a load balancer.

 - Given this information, she decides to investigate one of these tiers.
 She right-clicks Ecom-Tier1 and selects View Metrics.
 The Dynamic Dashboard for this tier appears.
 The dashboard shows the same metric correlations for the entire tier that she saw for the individual transaction.

 - Now that she has confirmed that data retransmissions are spiking for the entire tier, she wants to identify the TCP connections on which these events are occurring.
 She clicks the network link between Ecom-Tier and the load balancer.
 She can see that that PIE is occurring on both connections:

 ECOM_T1N2:8080 < – > Load_Balancer_10.0.11.77:8080

 - Given this information, she contacts the network-management team in her organization and says: "I can see that there was intermittent loss from 9:07-9:10 AM on the following TCP connections, and that these correlate with a spike in stalled calls."
-The network team can now investigate the network paths used by these connections and see if the problem is on the load balancer or elsewhere.
+The network team can now investigate the network paths used by these connections and determine if the problem exists on the load balancer or elsewhere.